How reporting works

 Contact Center managers and administrators can also view more detailed information about the overall state of things in their contact center.
-This type of information is provided in historical reports through Genesys CX Insights or Genesys GVP (see Get started with Genesys CX Insights, and Get started with GVP reporting).
+This type of information is provided in historical reports through Genesys CX Insights or Genesys Voice Platform (see Get started with Genesys CX Insights, and Get started with GVP reporting).

-Explain the difference: real-time and historical reporting
+What's the difference? — real-time and historical reporting

 Real-time-reporting: monitor current events: Some users need to see what's going on, right now, in the contact center.
 This kind of report allows you to monitor call volume, interaction flow, and agent utilization.
 Think of real-time reporting as a kind of live monitor for the vital statistics of the contact center.

 Historical reporting: view historical events and look for trends: Some users need to see the big picture, over time.
 This kind of report provides views over a specific period of time, sometimes from more than one source, and helps you to identify trends and pressure points in your contact center.

 Both real-time and historical reports are available using Web-based technology, so you can access contact center performance data anywhere, anytime.

 Most users don't need to know a lot about how things work behind the scenes, but it helps to understand the basic process by which information gets into reports.
 The basic process is as follows:

 - A wide array of facts are generated in the contact center: Customer X waits for an agent.
 Agent Y logs in on Tuesday morning and logs off on Tuesday afternoon.

 - All those facts are collected up and stored (concentrated and transformed) into more useful metrics: How long did customer X spend waiting for an agent?
 What states occurred during agent Y’s login session on Tuesday?

 - The stored facts are aggregated into more useful metrics: How many calls were processed in total?
 What was the total duration of collaborative calls?